Generic Name: enzalutamide (ENZ a LOOT a mide)

 Enzalutamide may also be used for purposes not listed in this medication guide.

-Although not for use by women, enzalutamide can cause birth defects if the mother or the father is taking this medicine.
-Use a condom and one other form of birth control to prevent pregnancy during your treatment, and for at least 3 months after your treatment ends.
+Although not for use by women, enzalutamide can cause birth defects if the mother or the father is taking enzalutamide.
+Use a condom and one other form of birth control to prevent pregnancy while using this medicine, and for at least 3 months after your last dose.

 How should I take enzalutamide?

-Prostate cancer is sometimes treated with a combination of drugs.
-Use all medications as directed by your doctor.
-Do not change your doses or medication schedule without your doctor's advice.
+Use all medications as directed and read all medication guides you receive.
+Do not change your dose or dosing schedule without your doctor's advice.

 What happens if I miss a dose?